Rujm al-Malfouf: Etymology

 Rujm al-Malfouf can be translated as "heap of stones that are round".
 The translation "cabbage" for mafluf is rejected by P. M. Bikai.

 The Arabic word rujm, used as part of toponyms, means pile of stones, cairn, sometimes tumulus.

 Research

+View of the top of Rujm Al-Malfouf tower, with the modern New Abdali towers in the background, 2026.

+View of the ruins behind the tower.

+One of the rooms within Rujm Al-Malfouf site.

+The Jordanian Department of Antiquities building adjacent to the Rujm Al-Malfouf site.

+3D drawing of the Rujm Al-Malfouf site.

 Features

 Rujm el-Malfuf North was excavated in 1969 by Roger Boraas, who published his report in 1971.
 The round part of the structure is 22 m in diametre.
 It is the only round rujm-type building in this category known, as of 1991, to have had an entrance; the others might have been accessed by ladder.
 The split-level entrance led to a ground floor or basement whose floor was directly on the bedrock, and to an upper floor above it, the two levels being separated by a Roman-style corbel ceiling/floor resting on partition walls.
 The building was plastered on the outside, as was Rujm el-Malfuf South, possibly to make it harder to climb for attackers.
 Partition walls present at every site indicate the existence of either a corbelled roof, or one held by wooden beams.